Skip to content

 app.use(express.json());

-app.post('/webhooks/avara', async (req: Request, res: Response) => {
+app.post("/webhooks/avara", async (req: Request, res: Response) => {

-const event = req.body as ReportDeliveredWebhookEvent;
+const event = client.webhooks.unwrap(req.body, req.headers);

-if (event.type === 'report.delivered') {
+if (event.type === "report.delivered") {

 const { reportId, studyId, plainText, presignedUrl } = event.data;